KennethCNg/This-Chord/README.md

 Creating a direct message is just as easy!
 You can navigate to the direct messages via the blue top left icon.
 Then similar to creating a channel, click the white +.
 Simply choose the users you would like to start a direct message with.

 The backend treats chatrooms and direct messages as the same except a chatroom has a privacy column that stores a 'false' boolean whereas a direct message stores 'true'.

+### Get Started

+1. Install dependencies by running `npm install` followed by `bundle install`
+2. This-Chord uses PostgreSQL.
+Start your database by running `bundle exec rake db:setup`.
+3. Start your server by running `bundle exec rails server`

+### Coming Soon To a This-Chord Near You

+1. Servers.
+These hold a collection of channels.
+Servers have many channels, and channels have many messages.
+2. Emojis!
+3. Changing avatars